ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 The types of elements are as follows:

+* Block: A list of zero or more statements wrapped in curly braces.
 * Break: Represents a `break` statement.
-* Conditional Block: Represents a single `if`/`else`/`else if` block.
-Contains the conditional expression and the statements inside the block.
-Multiple conditions appear in order in whatever element contains the conditional block.
+* Conditional Block: Represents a single `if`/`else`block.
+Contains the conditional expression and a single element to be executed if the condition is true.
+The single element may be a Block with multiple statements. `else if` is represented as an `else` with an element that is itself a Conditional Block.
 * Continue: Represents a `continue` statement.
 * Data Type: Represents a type for a local or global variable, function argument or return type, or structure member.
-Is composed of the type's name, pointer level (`int` is at level 0, `int**` is at level 2), and the size in bytes of the type.
+Is composed of the type's name, pointer level (`int` is at pointer level 0, `int**` is at pointer level 2), and the size in bytes of the type.
 	* Function Pointer Type: Represents a type for a function pointer.
-In addition to the other Data Type properties, this element contains a return type and a list of zero or more parameter types.
+In addition to the other Data Type properties, this element contains a return type and a list of zero or more parameter types, which themselves can be function pointer types.
 * Do-While Loop: Represents a loop that performs an action at least once, then checks a condition to see if it should loop again.
 Contains the condition and the statements to loop over.
 * For Loop: Represents a loop that runs an initializer, then checks a condition.
 If the condition is true, a set of statements are executed, followed by an iterator statement.
 This element contains the initializer, condition, and iterator expressions, and the statements to loop over.
-* Function: Contains the function's name, return type, arguments, and the statements it contains.
+* Function: Contains the function's name, return type, parameters, and the statements it contains.
-* Function Argument: Contains the argument's name and type.
+* Function parameter: The parameter used in a function declaration.
+Contains the parameter's name and type.
 * Global Variable Declaration: Contains the global's type, name, and initial value, if any.
 * Return: Represents a `return` statement.
 * Return Value: Represents a `return` statement that returns a value.